benthielker/AngularSlideshow/README.md

 The
 [GemHunter.html](https://github.com/benthielker/AngularSlideshow/blob/master/public/GemHunter.html)
 example is just a fun demonstration of what can be done with a 2d slideshow.
-Its source is worth a look if you will need to implement custom behaviors.
+Its source is worth a look to see how to implement custom behaviors.

 ## Directory Layout